FAQs and Helpful Tips

 Before traveling, it is wise to order extra keys.

-Yes, you can upgrade a standard seat post to a power seat lift (PSL).
+Yes, you can upgrade a standard seat post to a power seat lift (PSL) and you will need a new upper seat post as well.
 A PSL requires a Touchtron or Travel Switch handle.
 See options here.

 Foam provides a stable seating surface that helps with a variety of positioning issues.
 Foam only needs to be replaced about once a year, and foam cushions offer a low-maintenance option to help reduce the risk of skin breakdown.
 Foam cushions can be swapped out on your existing seat, providing an inexpensive way to add comfort to your Amigo without replacing the entire seating system.
 View Amigo seating options here.